mercadopago/devsite-docs/guides/salesforce/installation.en.md

 # Installation

-To install the Mercado Pago plugin in your Salesforce store, you must follow the steps listed below.
+To install the Mercado Pago plugin in your Salesforce Commerce Cloud store, you must follow the steps listed below.

 1. [Integrate the plugin](/developers/en/docs/salesforce/installation/plugin-integration)
 2. [Build the store](/developers/en/docs/salesforce/installation/store-build)